DuncanSummers/DSM5_MVC_Application/README.md

 # DSM5_MVC_Application
 ## Red Badge Final Project
-###  A Web MVC that uses DSM-5 classification of mental disorders where user can view and input various disorders, their categories, their symptoms, and comorbidities
+###  A .NET Framework MVC 5 Web Application using n-tier architecture that features DSM-5 classification of mental disorders where user can view and input various disorders, their categories, their symptoms, and comorbidities

 ## Azure-Deployment